 Always unplug the system before servicing your Computer Power Supply

-Never open it to repair it because it stores electricity even when the computer is turned off and unplugged!
+Never open it to repair it because its capacitors store dangerously high electrical charges even when the computer is turned off and unplugged for awhile.

 Power Supply Connectors